prasunanand/gsoc_blog/sciruby_blog.md

 ## **Storing n-dimensional matrices as flat arrays**

 The major components of NMatrix are shape, elements, dtype and stype.
-Any nmatrix when initialised, stores the elements as a flat array.
+Any nmatrix when initialized, stores the elements as a flat array.
 ArrayRealVector class is used to store the elements.

 @s stores elements, @shape stores the shape of the NMatrix, while @dtype and @stype store the data type and storage type respectively.
 Currently, we have nmatrix-jruby implemented only for double and Ruby object data type.